 Professor David Cohen, a leading expert in international humanitarian law and international criminal law, directs all AIJI activities.
 Cohen is a Senior Fellow at the East-West Center and Professor of Law at the William S. Richardson School of Law, University of Hawai`i.
 Christoph Sperfeldt serves as AIJI Deputy Director.
 Other AIJI associates are based in Indonesia, Cambodia, the Philippines, and Australia.

-AIJI collaborates with a number of university-based centers around the world, including the Royal University of Law and Economics (RULE) and Pannasastra University in Cambodia; Macquarie University in Australia; the University of Zurich Human Rights Center in Switzerland; Universitas Udayana in Indonesia, the University of Munich and the War Crimes Documentation Center at the University of Marburg in Germany; the Ho Chi Minh City University of Law in Vietnam, and the International Institute for Child Rights and Development at the University of Victoria in Canada, as well as with criminal tribunals around the world.
+AIJI collaborates with a number of university-based centers around the world, including the Royal University of Law and Economics (RULE) and Pannasastra University in Cambodia, Macquarie University in Australia, the University of Zurich Human Rights Center in Switzerland, Universitas Udayana in Indonesia, the University of Munich and the War Crimes Documentation Center at the University of Marburg in Germany, the Ho Chi Minh City University of Law in Vietnam, and the International Institute for Child Rights and Development at the University of Victoria in Canada, as well as with criminal tribunals around the world.

 Current AIJI Projects

-AIJI is currently involved in a number of projects in Southeast Asia, some focusing at the national level in Cambodia, East Timor, and Indonesia, and other aimed more broadly at the Association of Southeast Asian Nations (ASEAN) as a region.
+AIJI is currently involved in a number of projects in Southeast Asia, some focusing at the national level in Cambodia, East Timor, and Indonesia, and others aimed more broadly at the Association of Southeast Asian Nations (ASEAN) as a region.

 Current Projects in the ASEAN Region

 At the regional level, AIJI partners with the Human Rights Resource Centre (HRRC) of ASEAN to support important regional human rights research and policy advocacy.
 AIJI also co-hosts an annual Summer Institute in International Humanitarian Law and Human Rights with the HRRC.
-The Summer Institutes are regionally based workshops that focus on different themes each year on Southeast Asian case studies and designed for participants within the ASEAN region.
+The Summer Institutes are regionally based workshops that focus on different themes each year, based on Southeast Asian case studies and designed for participants within the ASEAN region.